Photograph of two monuments in Glasgow, Scotland

 Cameron House on Loch Lomond

 The Cameron House on Loch Lomond is a high-end lodging option that just reeks of history.
-There are family rooms for those that need multiple spaces in which to bunk up, and whisky suites that are situated in the original part of what used to be a sprawling mansion.
-This property specializes in traditional Scottish hospitality.
+There are family rooms for those who need multiple spaces in which to bunk up, and whisky suites that are situated in the original part of what used to be a sprawling mansion.
+This property specialises in traditional Scottish hospitality.

 Carlton George Hotel Glasgow